inferont/shell-scripts/README.md

 * Random colors for each server's hostname in prompt (Switched using `regenerate`).

+* Unique colors for each file type with `ls` output

 * A hexidecimal unix timestamp of each prompt aligned to the right.
 (Converted to human readable time using `hextime`)

 * Easily search history using up/down arrows as you type.